supermiky0000/Clean-Flash-Manual-for-Custom-ROMs/README.md

 # Useful links
 * [nikGapps](https://nikgapps.com/)
 * RO2RW --> Watch the repo
-## Most Famous Custom ROMs
+## Custom ROMs links
-If you're a beginner and you do not know what to install, i recommend u to visit website per website of all ROMs and entering in Telegram groups watching all the screenshots to see what you like too and then decide which flash.
+If you're a beginner and you do not know what to install, i recommend u to visit website per website of all ROMs, entering in your device maintainer Telegram group watching all the screenshots to see what you like and then decide which flash.
-Remember to install the file for your specific device and follow the recommendations.
+Remember to follow the maintainers' recommendations.
 * [LineageOS](https://www.lineageos.org/)
 * [crDroid](https://crdroid.net/)
 * [Project Matrixx](https://www.projectmatrixx.org/)